rtsworks/lintra/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+Most of this project is licensed under the MIT License — see the [LICENSE.md](LICENSE.md) file for details.

+The Code of Conduct is adapted from the Contributor Covenant, version 3.0, which is licensed under the CC-BY-SA-4.0 License — see the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file for details.